 Administrative Woman: Fill this out in triplicate, $5 filing charge.
 One month to process, you’ll get it in 6 weeks.

 Administrative Woman: Sometimes longer, but you could get lucky.
 Next, please.

 And there you have it!
 No reel librarian, but this short research scene sets up the rest of the movie’s plot, as Tom Hanks is stuck being an adult for the next six weeks, waiting for the info about where Zoltar is.

 And that info does arrive, almost an hour later into the film, when his friend receives a manilla envelope in the mail… stamped with the logo for The City of New York and the Department of Consumer Affairs.
 (By the way, there is a real NYC Department of Consumer Affairs.
 Y’all knew I would look that up, right? 😉 )

 Final evidence that there was no reel librarian or library in Big (1988) — but in the end, it’s no biggie. 😉

-Ultimately, this classic film lands in the Class V category of films, films with no identifiable librarians, although they might mention librarians or have scenes set in libraries.
-This is one of the Class V films that has been mistakenly listed on other sites or lists of reel librarians.
+Ultimately, this classic film lands in the Class VI category of films, films with no identifiable librarians and that has been mistakenly listed on other sites or lists of reel librarians.